 Monk 36 fuel tank replacement

 Currently, our new tanks are being fabricated but we may not have time to install them until later this summer.
-Stay tuned for photos of the new tanks in the next post about the fuel tank install.
-We will also share the drawings we made for the tank design.
+Photos of the new tanks are in the next post about the fuel tank install.
+Contact us to get the drawings we made for the tank design.

 At the fabrication shop